csams/remind/README.md

 # What is this?

 Create simple reminders from the CLI.
+It's specific to my system, so adjust the `autorandr` stuff in `src/remind-task` if you want to use it.

 ## Examples